ClassicCollins/Heart-Disease-Prediction/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- RESULTS -->
-## Result
+## Results
-* XGBoost outperformed other models in terms of accuracy and cross-validation scores.
+* XGBoost demonstrated superior accuracy compared to other models, but it likely overfitted the data.
-  However, the SVM and Random Forest model achieved the highest leaderboard score and was ultimately submitted
+* The SVM Classifier achieved the highest leaderboard score, followed by Random Forest, and was ultimately submitted.
+* Unfortunately, I forgot to uncheck the low score from Random Forest, which negatively impacted my leaderboard ranking.
+* This was one of the key lessons I learned from the hackathon.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->